Simplify healthy eating by learning to use ChooseMyPlate to plan your meals!

 - To build dairy into your daily diet choose milk on your oats or cereal for breakfast, protein shake for a snack, yogurt for lunch, and some cheese with your dinner.

 So, let me know in the comments what you think of the Choose MyPlate style for eating!
-I think it’s the simplest and most effective diet we have, and following it can have a huge impact on your overall health!
+I think it’s the simplest and most effective diet we have.
+Following it can have a huge impact on your overall health!